-Learn the laws, then do something each day toward achieving your goal.
-The laws will support small burdens in the same way they support heavy ones.
+Learn the laws that govern prosperity, then do something each day toward achieving your goal.
+The laws are dependable and sure, and they will support small burdens in the same way they support heavy ones.

 But either way, whether you’re trying to fly a paper airplane, or a Boeing 747 with a space shuttle on its back (figuratively speaking), you’ve got to move at the speed of flight.
 It can’t be done without some thrust.

 You also need to face the wind and let it lift you, instead of trying to duck under it.
-Follow the laws with precision and consistency until you’re at your destination.
-No matter how long it takes to get there, each day you will get closer, and at the right moment, you’ll arrive at where you wanted to go.
+Follow the laws with precision and consistency, and at the right moment, you’ll arrive at where you wanted to go.

-Remember, don’t focus on the burden, focus on the destination, and live in alignment with the laws!
+Remember, don’t focus on the burden, focus on the destination, and live in harmony with the laws of prosperity.

-To learn more about how to do this, sign up now for our next session of the online GUIDED Mindset Mastery program.
-(Kickoff is March 27th!
-Limited to 12 participants.)
+To learn more about how to do this, join us for our next session of the online GUIDED Mindset Mastery program.